japila-books/spark-structured-streaming-internals/docs/demo/groupByKey-count-Update.md

 == Demo: groupByKey Streaming Aggregation in Update Mode

-The example shows <<spark-sql-streaming-Dataset-operators.adoc#groupByKey, Dataset.groupByKey>> streaming operator to count rows in <<spark-sql-streaming-OutputMode.adoc#Update, Update>> output mode.
+The example shows <<spark-sql-streaming-Dataset-operators.md#groupByKey, Dataset.groupByKey>> streaming operator to count rows in <<spark-sql-streaming-OutputMode.md#Update, Update>> output mode.

 In other words, it is an example of using `Dataset.groupByKey` with `count` aggregation function to count customer orders (`T`) per zip code (`K`).